Skip to main content

 Now, having already risen, He appeared early on the first day of the week …

-This second reading shifts the focus from the resurrection to the first appearance.
+This second reading shows that Mark is timing the appearance rather than the resurrection.
 Sunday morning thus marks the women's encounter with the risen Christ, not the resurrection itself, and thereby avoids the contradictions created by the traditional rendering.
 If the phrase were tied to the resurrection itself, Mark would stand in conflict with Matthew 12:40 and Luke 24:21, both of which fix the timeline otherwise.
-It would also stand in conflict with the logistical impossibility of Luke 23:56.
+It would also conflict with Luke 23:56, whose timing of the women's actions rules out a Sunday-morning resurrection view.
 But if it marks the timing of the appearance, the harmony is restored: Sunday morning is when the risen Christ was seen, not when He rose.

 Yet if the grammar permits harmony, why has the other reading dominated almost every translation?
 The answer lies not in the Greek text itself, but in the weight of later church tradition.

 Why the traditional reading prevailed — The reason nearly all translations favor the first reading is not grammatical necessity but historical tradition.
-From the fourth century onward, the church increasingly exalted Sunday as the Lord's Day, and a rendering that appeared to anchor the resurrection to Sunday morning naturally reinforced this practice.
+From the fourth century onward, the church increasingly exalted Sunday as the Lord's Day.
+Interpreting the verse as anchoring the resurrection to Sunday morning naturally reinforced this growing emphasis.
 Thus, what began as one legitimate option gradually hardened into the only accepted translation.

 The question now becomes historical rather than grammatical: how did this tradition take root so deeply that it came to dominate both worship and translation alike?